davidemodolo/Lung-Ultrasound-Image-Classifier/README.md

 After training the pre-trained network, the whole dataset is checked in the network.
 If we get a wrong result, save softmax value.
 Learn if there is some correlation between error numbers and confidence.
 Then, test again and if any "error" behaviour is found, we pass the image into the second network to find the final result.

+My todo:
+- [ ] transformations from professor's papers for data augmentation
 - [ ] use different pre-trained models
 - [ ] use different similarity models/modality